Antoinette Sedillo Lopez

-Antoinette Sedillo Lopez (born 1957) is an American attorney, politician, and retired professor who is serving as a member of the New Mexico Senate since 2019.
+Antoinette Sedillo Lopez (born 1957) is an American attorney, politician, and retired law professor who is serving as a member of the New Mexico Senate since 2019.
 She was appointed in January 2019 to succeed Cisco McSorley following his resignation and was re-elected in the 2020 election.

 Early life and education

 Sedillo Lopez was raised on her parents' farm in Los Chavez, New Mexico and attended Belen High School.
 She earned a Bachelor of Arts degree from the University of New Mexico and a Juris Doctor from the UCLA School of Law.

 Career

 Law career

 After graduating from law school, Sedillo Lopez worked as a law clerk for the United States Court of Appeals for the District of Columbia Circuit.

 Prior to entering the legislature, Sedillo Lopez was a law professor at the University of New Mexico School of Law for 27 years, where she specialized in ethics, civil procedure, and family law.
 She retired as the associate dean for clinical affairs.